dailystory/docs/articles/changelog/2021/february.md

 # DailyStory Product Updates for February 2021
+## Febryary 3, 2021
+* Scheduler is expanded by default

 ## Feburary 2, 2021
 * Allow divider to be dropped into email sections
 * Convert export contacts task to use ContactEocument export